Mexico–United States border wall: Outcome

+Protests against the US–Mexico border wall.

 A March 2021 review of the Trump work on the wall found only 47 mile of new barriers where none had previously existed.
 While Trump had described the new wall as "virtually impenetrable", it was found that smugglers had repeatedly sawed through the wall with cheap power tools.
 Also, new dirt roads that had been used to access the wall construction served as new access roads for smugglers.